 - Request a copy of the school’s calendar.
 Obtain information regarding the official starting/ending times of the school day, the hours of attendance, and other school-related routines.
 Teacher candidates follow “teacher time,” not “student time.”

-- An example of a student teacher who made the effort to meet with the PDE and principal
+- An example of a student teacher who made the effort to meet with the CT and principal

 before the break:

 - “Dear _____, Yesterday I visited _____ to meet with _____, my first CT and _____, the building principal.
 While I was there I was able to sit in on CSE meeting, meet the grade level team that I will be working with and obtain resources from _____ and _____.
 I have a copy of the staff handbook, a master schedule for the upcoming year and children’s literature that will be used [this semester].
 Just thought I would update you.”

 - The teacher candidate should arrive at least 30 minutes early and should be formally introduced to the building administrator.

 - The teacher candidate should be introduced to students.
 The student teaching experience should be briefly explained to the students in a manner that students understand the teacher candidate’s role and responsibility.

 - The CT should provide for the teacher candidate’s involvement right from the beginning

 - Assigning specific student-related tasks (e.g., passing out papers, helping with supervised study, working with small groups of students in class or during a specific “help” period, help students with bulletin boards).

 - Informing the teacher candidate of the CT’s current instructional objectives in order to help focus on the teaching and expected behavior in the classroom.

 - Suggesting specific students the teacher candidate might observe in order to identify certain behaviors.